How does tax credit childcare support interact with other schemes?

 However there are some exceptions to this rule.
 For example, if your childcare costs are a lot higher than £175 a week for one child or £300 a week for two or more children then you can claim vouchers as well as the maximum amounts of tax credits.
 Similarly, if your employer offers you vouchers in addition to your salary (rather than as a salary sacrifice) you will be better off taking them.

 This means it is important that you check your own position carefully and work out which is better.
 You should contact a welfare rights adviser at a local advice agency for further support.

 Tax credits and universal credit

 Both working tax credit and child tax credit are gradually being replaced by universal credit (UC).
 You cannot claim both together.
-UC is now available across the UK and HMRC state that most people can no longer make a brand new claim for tax credits.
+UC is now available across the UK and HMRC state that it is no longer possible to make a brand new claim for tax credits.
 Eventually, everyone who is currently claiming tax credits will be moved across to UC.
 In some cases, a change in your circumstances (for example if you change from a joint to a single household or need to claim another benefit that UC is replacing) may mean your current tax credit claim ends and you claim UC instead of tax credits.
 You can find out more about the introduction of universal credit in tax credits and benefits.
 You can find out more about childcare support in UC on our universal credit and childcare pages.

 Tax credits and free childcare

 You cannot claim the childcare element of working tax credit to cover any free childcare.
 When your child starts getting free childcare, you must tell HMRC about the change in the childcare costs you pay.